ProjectToronto/calculator/README.md

 # Calculator

-A caluclator written in python that calculates
+A calculator written in python that calculates